Mako1688/Million-Card-Game/README.md

 # Million Card Game
-by Marco Ogaz-Vega in dedication to Lois Million Zerai <3
+by Marco Ogaz-Vega and Lois Million Zerai in dedication to Lois Million Zerai <3

 ## Overview